SmarDex-Ecosystem/universal-router/README.md

 - `VALIDATE_DEPOSIT` : Validate a deposit in the protocol.
 - `VALIDATE_WITHDRAWAL` : Validate a withdrawal in the protocol.
 - `VALIDATE_OPEN` : Validate an open in the protocol.
+- `VALIDATE_CLOSE` : Validate a close in the protocol.

+### Command not implemented

+- `initiateClosePosition` : This command is used to initiate a close position in the protocol.
+Protocol verify the msg.sender of the transaction to verify that the user is the owner of the position.
+So, this command is not implemented in the UniversalRouter contract because user must call the initiateClosePosition function directly on the protocol contract.

 ## Installation